The Most Common Types Of Crane Accidents

 Crane operator wearing a safety vest inside the crane cab

-More than one party may be responsible.
+More than one party may be held responsible.
 This depends on what caused the accident.
 Common responsible parties include:

 • Construction companies that fail to train workers or follow safety rules.